GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Acknowledgment

+This work is supported in part by the National Key Research and Development Program of China (Grant No. 2016YFB1001001 and No. 2016YFB1001005), the National Natural Science Foundation of China (Grant No. 61602485 and No. 61673375), and the Projects of Chinese Academy of Science (Grant No. QYZDB-SSW-JSC006).
+Lianghua~Huang and Xin~Zhao contributed equally to this work.

 \begin{IEEEbiography}[{ }]{Lianghua Huang} received his BSc from Dalian University of Technology (DUT) and MSc from Beijing Institute of Technology (BIT).
 In September 2017, he joined the Institute of Automation of the Chinese Academy of Sciences (CASIA), where he is currently studying for his doctorate.
-He has published 6 papers in the areas of computer vision and pattern recognition at international journals and conferences such as IEEE TIP, SMC Part B and ICME.
+He has published 8 papers in the areas of computer vision and pattern recognition at international journals and conferences such as ICCV, AAAI, TIP, TCYB and ICME.
 His current research interests include pattern recognition, computer vision and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xin Zhao} received the B.E. degree from Anhui University of Technology (AHUT) in 2006 and Ph.D. degree from University of Science and Technology of China (USTC) in 2013.
-In July 2013, he joined the Institute of Automation of the Chinese Academy of Sciences (CASIA), where he is currently an Associate Professor.
-Dr.\ Zhao has published over 20 research papers in the areas of computer vision and pattern recognition at international journals and conferences such as CVIU, CVPR, ICCV, IJCAI, ICPR, ICIP and ACCV.
-In 2011, he won the IAPR (the International Association of Pattern Recognition) Best Student Paper Award.
-His current research interests include pattern recognition, computer vision and machine learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xin Zhao} received the Ph.D. degree from the University of Science and Technology of China.
+He is currently an Associate Professor in the Institute of Automation, Chinese Academy of Sciences (CASIA).
+His current research interests include pattern recognition, computer vision, and machine learning.
+He received the International Association of Pattern Recognition Best Student Paper Award at ACPR 2011.
+He received the 2nd place entry of COCO Panoptic Challenge at ECCV 2018. \end{IEEEbiography}